simonmichael/hledger/hledger/hledger.m4.md

 Con:

 - Most verbose
-- Requires the --infer-costs flag
 - Not compatible with ledger

 ## Cost tips

-- Recording the conversion rate explicitly is good because it makes that clear and helps detect errors.
+- Recording the cost/conversion rate explicitly is good because it makes that clear and helps detect errors.
 - Recording equity postings is good because it is correct bookkeeping and preserves the accounting equation.
-- Combining these is possible by using the --infer-costs flag (which requires well-ordered postings).
+- Combining these is possible.
-- When you want to see the cost (or sale proceeds) of things, use `-B` (or `--cost`).
+- When you want to see the cost (or sale proceeds) of things, use `-B` (short form of `--cost`).
-  If you use equity conversion postings notation, use `-B --infer-costs`.
+- If you use conversion postings without cost notation, add `--infer-costs` also.
-- If you use PTA cost notation, and you want to see a balanced balance sheet or print correct journal entries, use `--infer-equity`.
+- If you use cost notation without conversion postings, and you want to see a balanced balance sheet or print correct journal entries, use `--infer-equity`.
 - Conversion to cost is performed before valuation (described next).

 # Valuation